 Hilt materials bear mysterious motifs and inscriptions that reconnect users with the ancient wellspring of the Force.

-You'll want to arrive 15 minutes ahead of your build time to check-in outside the workshop.
+You'll want to arrive no earlier than 15 minutes ahead of your build time to check in outside of the workshop.
 But you definitely don't want to be late, because you may not get in!
-You won't be allowed to check in earlier than an hour before your reservation time, but when there is so much more to explore in Batuu, we're not sure why you'd want to.
+You won't be allowed to check in earlier, but when there is so much more to explore in Batuu, we're not sure why you'd want to.

 You'll decide which lightsaber hilt you would like to use.
 You'll also be given a cloisonné pin reflecting your hilt style.
 The pin is important because it will help the Gatherers know which hilt style you've selected.
 And it's yours to keep, so it's like a bonus souvenir!